G-Research/siembol/docs/services/siembol_response_service.md

 ### Plugin architecture
 A Siembol response plugin is a shaded jar file that includes all its dependencies see [how to write response plugin](how-tos/how_to_write_response_plugin.md).
 The plugins can be copied in a directory where they will be loaded by the [springboot properties launcher](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html) The plugin is also integrated into siembol UI and its evaluators can be used in the similar way as the ones provided directly by siembol response.

+###  Evaluators - GR open source plans

-### Evaluators implemented internally at GR that we are planning to open source
+Evaluators implemented internally at GR that are planned to become open source:

 - Elk search
     - calling an Elastic Search query using LUCENE or json query syntax
 - Elk store